Advice and consent: Senate

-In April 2017, McConnell and the Republican Party exercised the nuclear option in order to overcome Democratic opposition for Supreme Court nominations, confirming Associate Justice Neil Gorsuch to the Supreme Court, despite what might have otherwise been a successful Democratic filibuster.
+In April 2017, McConnell and the Republican Party exercised the "nuclear option" to overcome Democratic opposition to Neil Gorsuch's appointment to the Supreme Court.

 In July 2020, Senator Tammy Duckworth put a hold on consent for military officers' appointments at colonel and above.
 Her goal was to learn if Alexander Vindman was properly considered for promotion, despite his testimony to Congress against President Trump.
 She removed the hold after two weeks, when the Secretary of Defense told her he was approved for promotion, though he had retired by then.

-From February to December 2023, Senator Tommy Tuberville put a hold on consent for generals' and admirals' appointments.
+From February to December 2023, Senator Tommy Tuberville put a hold on consent for the appointment of senior military officers.
 His goal was to press for a vote on a new military benefit which paid for out of state travel for abortions.
 The hold covered 451 senior officers, and ended without the vote on abortion travel.

 The Defense Department adjusted to the hold by moving officers and civilians into acting positions, and postponing some retirements.

 A year later 6,000 officers were confirmed without a hold.

 On average the Senate confirms about 50,000 military appointments per year.

+In 2025, Senate Republicans changed the rules of the confirmation process to allow an unlimited number of executive branch nominees to be confirmed as a single group, excluding Cabinet secretaries.
+This followed Senate Democrats requiring a lengthy process for nearly every one of Trump's executive branch nominees, and Trump considering asking Congress to recess so he could appoint officials without confirmation.

+House of Representatives

+Confirmation hearings may be held in the House for nominees for vice-president upon a vacancy, as did happen for Gerald Ford (1973) and later Nelson Rockefeller (1974).